 If she cared about her daughter’s happiness and well-being instead of being a selfish toxic mom, it wouldn’t matter how much money she had or who she married as long as they made her happy and fulfilled.

-This would mean, yes, she would have to own up to the fact her husband made some shitty financial decisions and will have to live with that baggage herself.
+This would mean, yes, she would have to own up to the fact her husband made some shitty financial decisions and would have to live with that baggage herself.

-Fortunately for her sake, Rose has a heart and was easily manipulated to please her mother.
+Fortunately, for her sake, Rose has a heart and is easily manipulated to please her mother.

 As kids, we crave our parent’s approval and acceptance.

-Narcissistic women like Ruth abuse this love for their own benefit.
+Narcissistic women like Ruth abuse this love for their benefit.